tsackton/taelgar/History/A Chronicle of Sembaran History.md

 The next year, in DR 1574, a Sembara unprepared for a major attack was assaulted on the western front by a mass organized army of hobgoblins, seemingly allied with a darker horror.
 Rumors sped west from the battlefields of (something about mind flayers).
 The hobgoblins overran much of the west and south, and were stopped from overrunning all of Sembara only by great sacrifice.
 The next 4 years of the Hobgoblin Wars were the bloodiest in Sembara history since the Great War.
 Although the conflict ebbed and flowed, peace never lasted long, until, after 1578, it seemed that the ferocious (mind flayer allies) were defeated.

-This, the First Hobgoblin War, ends in 1578, with the defeat of the mind flayers.
-But Sembara is not unified or strong enough to push the advantage and a substantial remanent of the Shattered Ice clan establishes a homeland just south of Urlich and in the upper headwaters of the Enst

 In 1582, with the Marches of Enford and much of the land south of the Enst still under hobgoblin control, Wisym I dies.